sqitchers/homebrew-sqitch/README.md

 optionally depends on the Homebrew MySQL server, both to build the necessary database driver at build time, and to use the `mysql` client to manage databases at runtime.
-If you have your own MySQL install and don't need the Homebrew instance, pass the `--without-mysql` option.
+If you have your own MySQL install and don't need the Homebrew instance, pass `--without-mysql`  to prevent Homebrew from installing it.

 ### `--with-firebird-support`